Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Simulation Studies

 \section{Simulation Studies}

-In this section, we illustrate through two simulation studies the properties of the CROPS procedure in optimal path identification, estimation of the volatility process in the CO-GARCH and COMS-GARCH processes.
-In both simulation studies, the numbers of repetitions are set at 20 due to the limited computational resources.
+In this section, we demonstrate through simulation studies the applications of the COMS-GARCH process and illustrate the reSAVE algorithm in obtaining the MAP estimates of the model parameters, state path, and volatilities.